grammyjs/website/site/docs/guide/middleware.md

    The update is handled immediately by the first middleware and your bot replies with “Text!”.

 The message is never even checked for containing the `/start` command!
-The order in which you register your middleware matters, because it determines the order of the layers in the _middleware stack_.
+The order in which you register your middleware matters, because it determines the order of the layers in the middleware stack.
 You can fix the issue by flipping the order of lines 3 and 4.
+If you would call `next` in line 3, two responses would be sent.

 **The `bot.use()` function simply registers middleware that receives all updates.**
-This is why `session()` is installed via `bot.use()`—we want it to operate on all updates, no matter what data is contained.
+This is why `session()` is installed via `bot.use()`—we want the plugin to operate on all updates, no matter what data is contained.

 Having a middleware stack is an extremely powerful property of any web framework, and this pattern is widely popular (not just for Telegram bots).